 The Particle Defaults panel gives you the ability to turn particle types on or off as you please.
 Doing this will disable the particle for any assigned pages, even if you have it already set in the Layout Manager.

-The Save Particle Defaults button applies any changes you have made to the Settings administrative panel to its associated outline.
+The Save Particle Defaults button applies any changes you have made to the Particle Defaults administrative panel to its associated outline.
 These changes apply as the new default for the setting for that outline only, and will only become a global default if you are using the theme's assigned base outline.

 The Particle Defaults panel is being phased out in user-created outlines as it is not necessary under the new inheritance system.
 You will see it in the Base Outline as this will enable you to set global defaults for the particle.
 However, the panel is hidden by default for any user-defined outlines as the vast majority of users will be defining particles in an individual outline through the layout manager most of the time.

 If you want to access the Particle Defaults panel for a user-defined outline, you can still do so by navigating to the Particle Defaults panel in the Base Outline, then selecting the user outline from the outline dropdown.
 You will be initially greeted by a notice letting you know why this panel is hidden and giving you the option to manually access it.

 You can also take advantage of the search field to filter particles and positions to make it easier to find the specific item you want to configure.
 To make things even easier to navigate through, you can use the Collapse All and Expand All buttons to collapse items down so all you see is its name and whether or not it is activated, or expand them all.
 Upon selecting the expansion arrow to the left of each item, you can expand or collapse it, individually.

 Particles are visual blocks that render where they have been assigned on the Layout administrative panel.
 This section of the Particle Defaults administrative panel enables you to set defaults which apply to the currently-selected outline.
 If you are using the Base Outline, these settings become the global default for those particles.